rhaym-jailbreak/GDSC-Bot/README.md

 - Wait for all the dependencies to be installed
 - Rename `.env.example` to `.env` and fill the values
-- Edit ``to control over bot's features
+- Edit `config.js`to control over bot's features
 - Type `npm run start` to start the bot

 <br>